kcskier/k3s-cluster-demo/02-demo-scheduling/02-demo-scheduling.md

 # Demo 2 - Scheduling (Labels, Taints, and Tolerations)

-This demo teaches how Kubernetes decides where to place Pods, and how to control that behavior.
+This demo teaches how Kubernetes decides where to place Pods and how to control that behavior.

 ## Learning Goals